ProjectSegfault/transparency/finance/2022/November.md

-# Finances for October 2022:
+# Finances for November 2022:

 ## One time donations: